humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 ## Parsing a Stack Overflow question

-OK, so to recap, we have:
+OK, so to recap, we now have:

-- a better idea of what markdown,
+- a better idea of what markdown is,
 - an example of what Simone wants, and
 - a library ([marked](https://github.com/chjj/marked)) that promises to "parse" markdown easily and quickly

 Let's start writing some code.

-We know we need a place for users to _write_ their markdown and a place for them to see the preview, so let's create those to elements and give them `id`s so we can target them with jQuery.
+We know we need a place for users to _write_ their markdown and a place for them to _see_ the preview, so let's create those two elements and give them `id`s so we can target them with jQuery.

 ``` html
 <textarea id="markdown-input"></textarea>